 For instance, everyone wishes they had a more populous email list, right?
 Not only do you want a huge subscriber count, but you want your audience to be active, too.
 After all, there’s no point in having thousands of subscribers if most of them are tuned out.

 You want your subscribers to open your emails and read through them to the end.
 If there are links, you want your audience to click them.
 The end goal is to convert your leads and make more sales, and you need engaged readers to achieve this.

 How do you begin growing your email list?
 In this article, we’ll tell you.
-We’re unveiling fifteen of our favorite hacks so you can generate quality email lists.
+We’re unveiling 15 of our favorite hacks so you can generate quality email lists.
 We’ll also have a section on growing your email list with traditional marketing, social media, and other measures.